 Entering his 22nd season as an assistant coach, Mike Martin Jr. is widely recognized as one of the bright assistant coaches in the college game.
-A former All-American catcher with the Seminoles, he serves as FSU’s recruiting coordinator, who has placed each of his past seven recruiting classes in the Top 10 of at least one publication, including a No. 7 ranking in 2017 by Baseball America.
+A former All-American catcher with the Seminoles, he serves as FSU’s recruiting coordinator and has placed each of his past eight recruiting classes in the Top 10 of at least one publication, including a No. 3 ranking in 2018 by Baseball America.
 Additionally, Martin works with the hitters and handles the Florida State catchers.

 Florida State again won at least 40 games in 2018, the 41st consecutive season the Seminoles have pulled off the feat.
 In May, FSU won its second straight ACC Championship and the sixth with Martin as an assistant coach.
 The Noles had three .300 hitters, led by All-American catcher Cal Raleigh, a third-round selection of the Seattle Mariners in the 2018 MLB Draft.
 Raleigh, a first-team All-ACC and All-ACC Academic team member, hit .326 with a career-high 13 home runs, 18 doubles and a team-high 54 runs batted in while starting 186 consecutive games through the 2018 season.